nichoth/jazz-preact/README.md

 ```

 ### useTelepathicState
-Takes an optional `id` attribute, which should be an ID for a `CoValue` that is a todo list.
+Takes an optional `id` attribute, which should be the ID for a `CoValue`.

 ```tsx
 // pages/main.tsx